Account Lockout Tool: Lockout Status and Management Tools

 • Username

-To unlock the account right-click and select unlock.
+To unlock an account right click and select “Unlock”.

-To troubleshoot an account click on “Lockout Troubleshooter” and click Run.
-This will show you where the lockout originated from.
+This tool will show you where the lockout originated from.
 This comes in useful when you have accounts that keep locking out and you need to know what computer or device it is coming from.

 The AD Pro lockout status tool is much easier to use than the Microsoft account lockout tool as it doesn’t require entering an account, you simply click the run button to find all locked users.